samadeola1/samadeola1/README.md

 ### 💻 About Me

 - 🌍 Based in Nigeria 🇳🇬
-- 🌱 Currently learning: *Next.js, TypeScript, and backend development with Node.js*
+- 🌱 Currently learning: *Next.js, TypeScript*
 - 🔭 Working on: Projects that combine functionality with beautiful design
-- 🎯 Looking for junior frontend roles, freelance projects, and mentorship opportunities
+- 🎯 Looking for junior fullstack roles, freelance projects,intership and mentorship opportunities

 ---